 The number of dependents you have affects how much financial aid you receive for school.
-If you are an independent student filling out a FAFSA (Free Application for Federal Student Aid), the more dependents you have (meaning, children who you support financially), the greater aid you will receive.
-In addition, if you are a dependent -- meaning that your parents financially support more than half of your income, or you are under 24 years of age -- then the more dependents your parents have, the more aid you are likely to receive.
+If you are an independent student filling out a FAFSA, also known as the Free Application for Federal Student Aid, the more dependents you have – meaning children who you support financially – the greater aid you will receive.
+In addition, if you are a dependent – meaning that your parents financially support more than half of your income, or you are under 24 years of age – then the more dependents your parents have, the more aid you are likely to receive.

 Student's Parents' Dependents

 A dependent student is still supported financially by his parents.
 The more dependents his parents have, the more likely a student is to receive greater financial aid.
 A parents' dependents are children under 24, and anyone who lives with his parents and receives more than half of his financial support from his parents.

 FAFSA vs IRS Dependent Status

 It is important to note that dependent status, for FAFSA purposes, does not perfectly match the IRS' definition of dependent status.
 There are slightly different requirements for both.
 FAFSA does not require that the parents' children live with them to be dependents, and government assistance is considered part of a child's support.
 Also, whether a divorced or separated parent claims a child as a dependent on a tax return does not impact FAFSA's designation.

 Finally, the IRS does not require that a parent provide more than half of a child's support in order for the child to be claimed as a dependent.
 Rather, it only requires that the child didn't provide more than half of his own support.

 With features published by media such as Business Week and Fox News, Stephanie Dube Dwilson is an accomplished writer with a law degree and a master's in science and technology journalism.
 She has written for law firms, public relations and marketing agencies, science and technology websites, and business magazines.